How to Write the Amherst College

 “Rigorous reasoning is crucial in mathematics, and insight plays an important secondary role these days.
 In the natural sciences, I would say that the order of these two virtues is reversed.
 Rigor is, of course, very important.
 But the most important value is insight—insight into the workings of the world.
 It may be because there is another guarantor of correctness in the sciences, namely, the empirical evidence from observation and experiments.”

-This prompt is a great opportunity for those students who love STEM subjects.
+This prompt is a great opportunity for students who love STEM subjects.
 Whether you agree or disagree with what this quote says about math and science, you can engage with this prompt in a way that tells the reader a lot about how you think.
-You can also respond to this prompt if you are interested in the humanities.
+For instance, you might write something about your own experience with reasoning and insight in these fields–such as a lab experiment that proved all of your reasoning wrong with empirical evidence.
+You can also select this prompt if you are interested in the humanities.
 What role do reasoning and insight play in your life?
 How do they factor into the way you read a book, watch a movie, or reflect on a philosophical concept?
 Use this prompt as a space to explore your academic interests as well as offer insights into your world view.

 “Translation is the art of bridging cultures.
 It’s about interpreting the essence of a text, transporting its rhythms and becoming intimate with its meaning… Translation, however, doesn’t only occur across languages: mentally putting any idea into words is an act of translation; so is composing a symphony, doing business in the global market, understanding the roots of terrorism.
 No citizen, especially today, can exist in isolation– that is, untranslated.”